-There will always be those unexpected expenses.
+There will always be those unexpected business expenses.
 Be ready when the contractor comes to you and says, “we have a problem,” or you decide to add more products to your menu and your initial supplies increased 25%.
 It’s always good to budget an additional 25% for these unexpected expenses.

 The floor plan to your coffee shop is very important to the flow of traffic especially for those who are planning to meet a friend, colleague, or just work a bit at your shop.
 Planning for a space for small meetings can be an added value and additional revenue, should you choose to charge a fee for the rental of the room.
 When designing and decorating the space, keep in mind the personality of those whom you want to attract.

 It’s important to know the techniques for creating coffee masterpieces.
 You can serve a cup of coffee or a coffee masterpiece.
 Which one will they remember?
 It will be all of the attention to detail that will be appreciated.

 Market your coffee shop well before you open

 It’s now time to work on the most important part of your business, creating a logo for your coffee shop.
 There are all sorts of websites that offer cheap logos.
 Be careful not to purchase a logo which is already being used on other sites.
 Besides the name of your coffee shop, your logo is just as important.
 It should be strong enough for a person to know who you are without the name of your coffee shop with it, like, when I say “swoosh” you think of Nike and “a smile with an arrow to the right” you know that’s Amazon.

 Setting up a simple website to collect email addresses as well as redirect people to your Facebook page is vital, and, don’t forget signage to post outside your location with a sign saying, “coming soon.”